views-platform/docs/Onboarding Resources/views_platform_onboarding_guide.md

 **Step 1: Familiarize Yourself with the Documentation**

 Begin by exploring the [docs](https://github.com/views-platform/docs) repository.
 This will provide you with an understanding of the organizational standards and decision records that guide our projects.
 Here you can also find the [Glossary](../FAQ%20&%20Glossary/glossary.md) containing all the relevant terminology for navigating through our material.
-Pay attention to the Organizational Decision Records (ODRs) to grasp the rationale behind key decisions.
+Pay attention to the Organizational Decision Records (ODRs) to grasp the rationale behind key decisions in the organization.
+Look through the [Organizational Guides](../Organizational%20Guides/) to understand some of the guiding principles of the VIEWS project.
 You can also find the [Contribution Guides](/Contribution%20Guides/README.md) for details on how to make your first contribution.
+When making a contribution to the project, make sure to follow any relevant rules and structures which can be found in the [Templates](../Templates/) directory.

 **Step 2: Set Up the Development Environment**

-Clone the [views-pipeline-core](https://github.com/views-platform/views-pipeline-core) repository, as it contains the main pipeline for data processing and modeling.
-Follow the instructions in the [`README.md`](https://github.com/views-platform/views-pipeline-core/blob/main/README.md) file to set up your development environment.
-Ensure you have all necessary dependencies installed and understand the pipeline's structure.
+Once you are familiar with the key components of the documentation, clone the [views-pipeline-core](https://github.com/views-platform/views-pipeline-core) repository, as it contains the main pipeline for data processing and modeling.
+The [`README.md`](https://github.com/views-platform/views-pipeline-core/blob/main/README.md) file contains more detailed information on the views-pipeline-core components and how they interact with one another.
+You can find more detailed instructions on the technical setup of the pipeline in the [Internal Tech Guide]().

 **Step 3: Explore Additional Repositories**

-Depending on your area of interest, delve into the other repositories:
+When you have completed the previous step, depending on your area of interest, delve into the other repositories:

 - For exploring the VIEWS models, see the [views-models](https://github.com/views-platform/views-models) repo.
-You can find all of the models in catalogs in the `README.md` file along with more information.
+You can find all of the models in catalogs in the `README.md` file along with detailed information on how models are implemented.

-- For time series modeling with Darts, refer to [views-stepshifter](https://github.com/views-platform/views-stepshifter).
+- For time-series modeling with Darts, refer to [views-stepshifter](https://github.com/views-platform/views-stepshifter).
 Review the available models and consider running some of the provided examples to familiarize yourself with the framework.

 - For HydraNet implementations, check out [views-hydranet](https://github.com/views-platform/views-hydranet).
 Understand the architecture and experiment with the models to gain hands-on experience.